 - If keeping your drinks at the optimal temperature is of the utmost importance

 - You want a bottle whose size, ease of use, and convenient carrying handle make it great for everyday use

-Yeti Vs Hydro Flask: Features Face-to-Face
+How do the Yeti Vs Hydro Flask Features Compare Face-to-Face?

 Let’s get right down to the important stuff… How highly does each insulated water bottle score in temperature retention?
 And most importantly for hikers and backpackers, how long does each reusable water bottle keep water cold?

 Thanks to its double-wall vacuum insulation, the Rambler Bottle claims to keep cold beverages cool for up to 24 hours and hot beverages hot for around 6 hours.
 We’re happy to report that Yeti wasn’t exaggerating.
 In one test, the Yeti was filled with cold refrigerated water of roughly 45°.
 Within 8 hours of being filled, the water temperature had risen by just 9 degrees.